dtuskippy/reading-notes/401/class-17.md

     * In simpler terms, for example, instead of a user in London trying to access a server in LA, which can cause slower Internet speeds, the user would be redirected through a CDN that is geographically closest to them (London, Paris, Stockholm, etc).
     * As of today, the majority of web traffic goes through through CDNs, including traffic from major sites like Facebook, Netflix, and Amazon.
 3. What are the benefits of employing a CDN?
-    * Speed: increased speed for both website load times, and content delivery (most obviously, video)
+    * Speed: increased speed for both website load times, and content delivery (most obviously, video).
-    * Security: specifically reducing the likelihood of falling victim to and improve defenses against Distributed Denial of Service attacks (DDoS).
+    * Security: specifically reducing the likelihood of falling victim to and improve defenses against Distributed Denial of Service attacks (DDoS).comm

 ## Things I want to know more about